YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. parsed-literal::
    C[LOSE][:tvexpr] expr[:(keyword[=expr][:...])][,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The required expression specifies the device to CLOSE.
 * The optional keywords specify deviceparameters that control device behavior; some deviceparameters take arguments delimited by an equal sign (=); if there is only one keyword, the surrounding parentheses are optional.
 * An indirection operator and an expression atom evaluating to a list of one or more CLOSE arguments form a legal argument for a CLOSE.

-When a CLOSE is issued, YottaDB/GT.M flushes all pending output to the device, and processes any deviceparameters.
+When a CLOSE is issued, YottaDB flushes all pending output to the device, and processes any deviceparameters.
 CLOSEing a device not currently OPEN has no effect.

 If a partial record has been output, a WRITE ! is done to complete it.
 To suppress this action, set $X to zero before the CLOSE.

-YottaDB/GT.M retains the characteristics of all device types, except a sequential file, for use in case of subsequent re-OPENs.
+YottaDB retains the characteristics of all device types, except a sequential file, for use in case of subsequent re-OPENs.
 If the device is a sequential file, characteristics controlled by deviceparameters are lost after the CLOSE.

-If the device being CLOSEd is $IO, YottaDB/GT.M implicitly USEs $PRINCIPAL.
-YottaDB/GT.M ignores CLOSE $PRINCIPAL.
+If the device being CLOSEd is $IO, YottaDB implicitly USEs $PRINCIPAL.
+YottaDB ignores CLOSE $PRINCIPAL.

 Example: